 At night, you get to have the fantastic starry sky as your view– this is pure Safari!

 Because of its interesting and truly unique geographic location, the Red Sea belongs to one of the most fantastic dive sites of the world.
 In the midst of huge shoals of fishes and colourful coral reefs, you will be inspired from the spectacular variety of marine life.

 Our safari boats bring you weekly to Brother Islands or to the deep south of the Red Sea, for example St. John’s, Zabargad, and Rocky Island.

 Most of time you can find their shoals of Barracudas, Sharks, Rays, Dolphins, huge Turtles and Mantas.

 Friends of Wreck Diving will prefer the North Tour.

 Here you can find our current dates for a diving cruise / liveaboard for a single or small groups.

 MY Blue Planet 1, MY Blue Pearl, MY Blue Storm, MY Blue Seas & MY Blue.

 The best dive sites in the Red Sea can be approached only through a liveaboard.

-Brother Island, Daedalus and Elphinstone Reef – these are few of the many amazing dive spots that divers been dreaming of the Egyptian Red Sea.
+Brother Island, Daedalus and Elphinstone Reef are a few of the many amazing dive sites that divers dream of when it comes to the Red Sea.